slalji/slate/source/index.html.md

 # Introduction

-Welcome to the Selcom API!
-You can use our API to access Selcom API endpoints, which can get information on various Selcom Payment Gateway API.
+Welcome to the WiseAPI!
+You can use our API to access WiseAPI endpoints, which can get information on various cats, kittens, and breeds in our database.

 We have language bindings in Shell, Ruby, Python, JavaScript and PHP!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.